 All claims shall be submitted to the Department or a claims processor contracted by the Department who would verify their validity and accuracy and provide reconciled accounts to the Department for processing the next payment.

 To assist with monitoring and reporting, the Department will collect from recipients detailed information on shipments (e.g. weight of itemized content by pre-determined categories, destination community and, for southern suppliers, customer type) and retail pricing.
 In addition to providing the information presented above, recipients will be required to provide the Department with a forecast of estimated monthly shipment weights by eligible community for the upcoming fiscal year.

-As required by the Evaluation Policy and the Policy on Transfer Payments, a Performance Measurement Strategy (PM Strategy) will assist the Department in measuring the Program's performance on an on-going basis.
-The PM Strategy shall include a logic model and measurable performance indicators related to food prices, levels of consumption of healthy foods, and northern consumer awareness of the Program and subsidy levels.
+As required by the Evaluation Policy and the Policy on Transfer Payments, a Performance Measurement Strategy (PM Strategy) assists the Department in measuring the Program's performance on an on-going basis.
+The PM Strategy includes a logic model and measurable outcomes and performance indicators to measure the progress in meeting the Program's objective as set out in the Program matrix in section 3.

 Where a program supports activities that may be delivered to members of either official language community, access to services from the recipient will be provided in both official languages where there is significant demand and Part IV of the Official Languages Act is applicable.
 In addition, the Department will ensure that the design and the delivery of programs respect the obligations of the Government of Canada as set out in Part VII of the Official Languages Act.

 Where a contribution is provided for the development of material in which copyright subsists, conditions for shared rights will be set out in the funding agreement.

 Provisions for repayable contributions do not apply.
 Any contributions made to private firms under these programs are not intended to generate profits or to increase the value of a business.